-A: Through June 2023, local programs may prepare for TRL enforcement in any way that is best for their community and capacity.
-Local programs can work with their HPCDP Community Programs Liaison to integrate PE 76 preparation activities into their current TPEP workplan, ending June 30, 2023.
-All PE 13 TPEP and PE 76 TRL activities must be separately funded through their respective program element beginning July 1, 2023.
+A: Through June of the opt in year, local programs may prepare for TRL enforcement in any way that is best for their community and capacity.
+Local programs can work with their HPCDP Community Programs Liaison to integrate PE 76 preparation activities into their current TPEP workplan, ending June 30th of the opt in year.
+All PE 13 TPEP and PE 76 TRL activities must be separately funded through their respective program element beginning July 1st of the opt in year.